 Part of what drives my ideas is that I see the need for change.
-I see the need for a new dynamic in the way we treat mental illness and when I say this, I am not speaking as someone with a degree or as a healthcare professional.
+I see the need for a new dynamic in the way we treat mental illness.
+When I say this, I am not speaking as someone with a degree or as a healthcare professional.

 No, I am speaking as a person with boots on the ground.
 I am saying this as someone who is working my way up from the bottom and as a means to improve my life, I am writing this to you as someone with my own scars and challenges.

-I am writing this as a person with my own stressors and disorders and, as well, I am writing this on the level of a person to person.
+I am writing this as a person with my own stressors and disorders.
+As well, I am writing this on a person to person level.
 As such, I say there’s a need to switch our focus from symptom-based programs to solution-based plans and strategies.

 I have heard people say they agree with me on this.
 I have heard professionals say that this is happening, which I say is good.
 Then again, I have listened to facility owners and care-givers at treatment programs who defend their agenda.